lindhor/geoportal-server-catalog-wiki/Security-configuration-LDAP.md

 Parameter Name | Description
 -------------- | ------------
-id | id for the LDAP server, this is referenced by /beans:beans/security:authentication-manager/security:ldap-authentication-provider/@server-ref url | URL to the server on which the directory server management resides, and will include the port used for the LDAP connection.
+id | id for the LDAP server, this is referenced by /beans:beans/security:authentication-manager/security:ldap-authentication-provider/@server-ref below url | URL to the server on which the directory server management resides, and will include the port used for the LDAP connection.
 It can be any valid LDAP URL. i.e. ldap://machine:port.
 Common port numbers are 10389 or 19389 for Apache Directory Server, or 389 for Windows Active Directory. manager-dn | Username with which to connect to the Directory Server.
 Its a LDAP distinguished name.
 Same value that was used to connect to the Directory Server, example: uid=admin,ou=system manager-password | Password with which to connect to the Directory Server, it is a string representing a password.
 Same value that was used to connect to the Directory Server.
 Apache Directory Server default: 'secret'